Larry-u/PVSeRF/README.md

 # PVSeRF
-The official repository of our ACM MM 2022 paper: *PVSeRF: Joint Pixel-, Voxel- and Surface-Aligned Radiance Field for Single-Image Novel View Synthesis*, if you find this repository useful, please consider citing our paper:grinning:
+The official repository of our ACM MM 2022 paper: "PVSeRF: Joint Pixel-, Voxel- and Surface-Aligned Radiance Field for Single-Image Novel View Synthesis".

+If you find this repository useful, please consider citing our paper:grinning:

 ## Prerequisite
  - [Pytorch](https://pytorch.org/get-started/locally/) (==1.8.0)